-My cab ride from Municipal airport to Brodies $10 bzd and I got his card for later use.
+My cab ride from Municipal airport to Brodie’s was $10 BZD, and I got the driver’s card for later use.

-Next Simon Quan which is right around the corner and you never know what you will find at this well known shop.
-Clothing, bags, jewelery, watches, clocks, watches , eyeglasses, arts & crafts, decorations, gifts, electronics, floaty toys, games footwear and so much more.
+Next, Simon Quan, which is right around the corner.
+You never know what you will find at this well known shop.
+Clothing, bags, jewelry, watches, clocks, eyeglasses, arts & crafts, decorations, gifts, electronics, pool toys, games, footwear and so much more.

 A bit of Belize History: Sponsored by his cousin Augusto Quan, Simon came to Belize from China in 1959.
 Quan was a two term President of the Belize-Chinese Association and was well known for his generous community contributions and scholarships.
-To read more about this interesting man in the full article on Channel 7 News Belize.
+To read more about this interesting man, take a look at the full article on Channel 7 News Belize.

-Mirab store carries an extensive variety of home goods everything from curtains, sheets, pillows, tropical coffee mugs and more.
-The and more includes some beauty products, shoes, toys electronics, and a pet section.
+Mirab store carries an extensive variety of home goods, everything from curtains, sheets, pillows, tropical coffee mugs and more.
+More includes some beauty products, shoes, toys, electronics, and a pet section.
 They also have a different furniture store.

 We considered sitting on the covered patio overlooking Haulover Creek, which is one of the 3 main canals running in Belize City, enjoying some air-condand people watching those there to see the soccer match won.

-Our cab ride from Mirab to The Riverside Tavern was $10 bzd and he was waiting right out front when we exited the store.
+Our cab ride from Mirab to The Riverside Tavern was $10 BZD, and our driver was waiting right out front when we exited the store.

 Since we were getting loaded down and not on a main drag, I decided to call Gilbert, my original taxi driver of the day.
 He was back at the airstrip and said he would be there in 5 minutes to pick us up.

 After that busy day, I was happy to just park myself in the outdoor lounge at Municipal and relax.
-As much as I wanted to go, I knew I would not make on the lobster crawl it for Pedro’s All you can eat Lobster Pizza event.
+As much as I wanted to go, I knew I would not make it to the “lobster crawl it” for Pedro’s All you can eat Lobster Pizza event.